Everyone starts in the gutter. The mistake is leaving.

 Through attendance.

-What Men Expect To Happen (And What Actually Does)
+What People Expect To Happen (And What Actually Does)

-Most men assume that if something is going to matter, it should feel meaningful early.
+Most people assume that if something is going to matter, it should feel meaningful early.